nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `print tasks`

-Note: The space in the command above is mandatory!
+Note: The space in the command above is mandatory and should only have 1 spacing.

 Example: